Dr Licia Finotto

 Dr Sonia Sanchez

 Sonia’s PhD research focused on finding the feeding hotspots of an iconic endemic Australian top-predator, the little penguin (Eudyptula minor) in the Bass Strait.
-Sonia now works as the Beach-nesting Birds Project Officer for BirdLife Australia and continues to teach at Monash.
+Sonia now works as the Beach-nesting Birds Project Officer for BirdLife Australia.

 Dr Franciscus Scheelings